GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 In order to upgrade the license all copyright owners must agree to upgrade the version of the license, unless they've all agreed on another way to decide, such as a majority vote, an agreed upon lead decision maker of the project, or all contributors having a Contributor License Agreement with the project.

-<h3 id="DL">Dual-Licensing</h3>
+<h3 id="ML">Multi-Licensing</h3>

-"Dual-Licensing" means that it is possible to release this project under two differing licenses and versions.
+"Multi-Licensing" means that it is possible to release this project under multiple differing licenses and versions.
 Such as a Community version and a Commercial version.

-In order to for dual-licensing to be enacted all copyright owners must agree to the dual-licensing and what licenses to use or change to, unless they've all agreed on another way to decide, such as a majority vote, an agreed upon lead decision maker of the project, or all contributors having a Contributor License Agreement with the project.
+In order to for multi-licensing to be enacted all copyright owners must agree to the multi-licensing and what licenses to use or change to, unless they've all agreed on another way to decide, such as a majority vote, an agreed upon lead decision maker of the project, or all contributors having a Contributor License Agreement with the project.

+<h3 id="TU">Trademark Use</h3>

+This license grants permission to use names, trade names, trademarks, service marks, product marks, and/or logos of the Licensor and/or Contributors to endorse or promote creations derived from this project in regard to names, trade names, trademarks, service marks, product marks, and/or logos used in relation to this project and its derivatives.

 <h3 id="Disclose_Source">Disclose Source</h3>